 Fig 3 – Plug-in coil base wiring

 The final AF amp is a simple LM380 circuit.
 It’s easy to build, is fairly low-noise, and it works.
+If you’re used to AF circuits which use an lm386 in high-gain mode, with a 10uF cap between pins 1 and 8, you are going to love the much lower-noise performance of this circuit!
 As well as a phone jack, I included a jack for an external speaker on the rear panel.
 It took me a while to figure out how to wire the internal speaker and the 2 jacks properly.
 I wanted the internal speaker to cut out if either headphones or an external speaker were plugged in.
 I also wanted the the external speaker to cut out if the headphones were plugged in.
 It’s a simple problem really, but simple things often elude me.
 I got there in the end –

 Fig 4 – The AF output stage.
 The “bass” switch only gives a very gentle lift to the lower frequencies.
 The effect is so subtle that you won’t be missing much if you leave it out.